Galactic coordinate system

-The galactic coordinate system is a celestial coordinate system in spherical coordinates, with the Sun as its center, the primary direction aligned with the approximate center of the Milky Way Galaxy, and the fundamental plane parallel to an approximation of the galactic plane but offset to its north.
+The galactic coordinate system (GCS) is a celestial coordinate system in spherical coordinates, with the Sun as its center, the primary direction aligned with the approximate center of the Milky Way Galaxy, and the fundamental plane parallel to an approximation of the galactic plane but offset to its north.
 It uses the right-handed convention, meaning that coordinates are positive toward the north and toward the east in the fundamental plane.

 Spherical coordinates

 Galactic longitude

 Longitude (symbol l) measures the angular distance of an object eastward along the galactic equator from the Galactic Center.
 Analogous to terrestrial longitude, galactic longitude is usually measured in degrees (°).

 Galactic latitude

 Latitude (symbol b) measures the angle of an object northward of the galactic equator (or midplane) as viewed from Earth.
-Analogous to terrestrial latitude, galactic latitude is usually measured in degrees (°).
+Analogous to terrestrial latitude, galactic latitude is usually measured in degrees.